fernando-romero-data/restaurant-revenue-optimization-analysis/README.md

 ![Demand Forecast](visuals/wb6_operational_planning.png)

-* Revenue trends are stable and forecastable
+* Revenue trends are stable enough to support operational forecasting and staffing alignment
 * Enables planning for staffing and operations

 ---